-The IRS directed 7 million Americans to sign up with ID.me face scan service, according to congressional letter
+The IRS directed 7 million Americans to sign up with ID.me face-scan service, according to congressional letter

 ID.me said on Wednesday that it would drop the facial recognition requirement in its software, which is used by 30 states and 10 federal agencies.
 The company also told The Washington Post that effective March 1, anyone would be able to delete their selfie or photo data.

-But Maloney wants answers about how the IRS will oversee this process or how it may affect the agency’s record retention process.
+Maloney wants answers about how the IRS will oversee these steps or how it may affect the agency’s record retention process.
 She also raised concerns that the IRS’s “about-face” on its two-year, $86 million contract could negatively affect taxpayers.
 She asked Rettig how much money has already been expended on the contract and how much it would cost to terminate it.

 The letter follows years of controversy over the government’s expanding use of facial recognition software, despite warnings from the General Services Administration that the face-scanning technology has too many problems to justify its use.
-In 2019, House lawmakers held a series of hearings on the impact of the technology, and the ways that it can discriminate against women and people of color.
+In 2019, House lawmakers held hearings on the impact of the technology and the ways that it can discriminate against women and people of color.

 There is no federal law regulating how facial recognition can be used or how it should be secured.